manuel-uberti/filmsinwords/_posts/2020-09-09-still-processing.md

 everyone else willing to be there with her short film, a part of a process that is bound be perpetual.
 We can learn to live with a loss of a dear one and go on with our lives, but can we really let it go?
-Someone or something could trigger memories unexpectedly, and how we face those memories is really up to us.
+Someone or something could trigger memories unexpectedly, and how we face those memories is up to us.

 Romvari chooses to put her camera in front of the photos and the videotapes, presenting them along with her reaction and that of her brother.
 The past is